 Smart locks from igloohome are another designed to look slightly fancier than traditional smart locks.
 Their newest design is the Smart Mortise 2+, which features a fingerprint scanner with 2D capacitive-contact technology and high spatial resolution that works at 2 megapixels per second.
 This lock also doesn’t need Wi-Fi because it has a G2 chip to make sure you’re always able to access your home.
 Smart Mortise 2+ also includes the option of unlocking with physical keys and pass codes, as well.

-Bolt is the “Invisible Smart Lock” from Level.
-Bolt is compatible with HomeKit from Apple and can be controlled from anywhere as long as users have the app or, if they are visiting, have permissions via invitations sent through email.
-The company’s other lock is the Touch, a Wi-Fi-enabled smart lock that looks like a regular lock.
-By tapping the deadbolt with your finger, a card, or phone, users can access their homes easily.
+Bolt is the “Invisible Smart Lock” from Level that can be controlled from anywhere as long as users have the app or, if they are visiting, have permissions via invitations sent through email.
+The company’s other lock is the Touch, a Bluetooth-enabled smart lock disguised to look like a regular lock.
+You can unlock the Level Touch in a variety of ways, including capacitive touch, programmed NFC cards, with your mobile phone, or even a traditional key.
+Both Level Touch and Bolt are compatible with Apple HomeKit.

 Lockly’s Smart Locks work over Wi-Fi and can be controlled with smartphones as long as customers have the app.
 At CES 2021, Lockly unveiled two new locks: Duo, which has dual-locking technology, and Guard, which comes with hack-proof PIN digital keypad and biometric fingerprint access.
 Lockly provides customers with comprehensive installation guides to make protecting your home as simple as possible.